wonjongg/Py-3D-Caricature/README.md

 # Py-3D-Caricature

-Python implementation of 3D facial mesh exaggeration using the techniques described in the paper: "Computational Caricaturization of Surfaces".
+📝 This repository contains the unofficial python implementation of the following paper:

+> **[Computational Caricaturization of Surfaces](